ramsey/conventional-commits/README.md

 coding standards, enforced by [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
 The project PHP_CodeSniffer configuration may be found in `phpcs.xml.dist`.

-lint-staged will run PHP_CodeSniffer before committing.
+CaptainHook will run PHP_CodeSniffer before committing.
 It will attempt to fix any errors it can, and it will reject the commit if there are any un-fixable issues.
 Many issues can be fixed automatically and will be done so pre-commit.